AdaCore/gnatstudio/docs/users_guide/editing.rst

   Completing V. will propose Field1 and Field2.

-  The smart completion can also give you the possible parameters of a call you're currently making.
+  The smart completion also lists the possible parameters of a call you're currently making.
 For example, in the following code::

        procedure Proc (A, B, C : Integer);
     begin
        Proc (1,

-  If you hit the completion key after the comma, the smart completion engine will propose you to complete with the named parameters "B =>", "C =>" or directly to complete with all the remaining parameters, which in this case will be "B =>, C => )".
+  If you hit the completion key after the comma, the smart completion engine proposes completing with the named parameters "B =>", "C =>" or directly to complete with all the remaining parameters, in this case "B =>, C => )".

   .. image:: smart-completion.jpg

   Limitations:

   * This feature is currently only available for Ada, C and C++.
 Using the smart completion on sources of other languages behaves as the :ref:`identifier completion <Complete_Identifier>` does.

   * Smart completion for C and C++ is based on the xref information generated by the compiler.
-Therefore, GPS has no knowledge on recently edited files.
-You must rebuild with `-fdump-xref` to update the completion database.
+Therefore, GPS has no knowledge of recently edited files: you must rebuild with `-fdump-xref` to update the completion database.

-  * Smart completion for C and C++ is only triggered at the beginning of an expression (that is, it is not triggered on special characters such as '(', '->', or the C++ operator '::') and it may propose too much candidates since it does not have into account the C/C++ syntax context.
-Typing new letters will reduce the range of proposal, as long as there remain solutions.
+  * Smart completion for C and C++ is only triggered at the beginning of an expression (that is, it is not triggered on special characters such as '(', '->', or the C++ operator '::') and may propose too many candidates since it does not have knowlege of the C/C++ syntax context.
+Typing new letters reduces the range of possibilities, as long as possibilitites remain.

-  * Smart completion of subprogram parameters, fields and dotted notation are not available yet for C and C++.
+  * Smart completion of subprogram parameters, fields and dotted notation are not yet available for C and C++.

 .. index:: menu; edit --> more completion

 :menuselection:`Edit --> More Completion`
-  This submenu contains more ways to automatically complete code
+  This submenu contains more ways to automatically complete code.

   .. index:: menu; edit --> more completion --> expand alias